University of Tennessee, Knoxville Announces Tombras School of Advertising and Public Relations - NewsBreak

 March 25th marks the official dedication and naming ceremony of the Tombras School of Advertising and Public Relations, which honors the legacies of Charles Tombras Sr. and Charles Tombras Jr. as well as the indelible imprint the Tombras agency has made on the industry.
 An event will be held on campus to unveil signage and celebrate the joint announcement.

-The post University of Tennessee, Knoxville Announces Tombras School of Advertising and Public Relations appeared first on Wilson County Source .
+The post University of Tennessee, Knoxville Announces Tombras School of Advertising and Public Relations appeared first on Cheatham County Source .

 Comments / 0